The holidays can be a challenging time when it comes to maintaining a healthy lifestyle.

 Making some mindful decisions and practicing moderation during this time can help prevent the holidays from negatively impacting your health.

 Sleep deprivation, which can be common during the holidays, can lead to weight gain.
 Not getting enough sleep has been linked to lower metabolism, and it may increase hunger hormone levels, causing you to consume more calories.
 Even losing as little as 30 minutes of sleep per day may promote weight gain, according to this study.
 Try to maintain your sleep schedule and get 7-9 hours of sleep per night.

 Don’t set yourself up for disappointment.
-Instead of trying to lose weight over the holidays, which is nearly impossible unless you’re really disciplined, create a realistic goal – to maintain your weight over the holidays.
+Instead of trying to lose weight over the holidays, create a realistic goal – to maintain your weight over the holidays.

-When making up your plate, fill up most it with fresh fruits and vegetables such as cucumbers, carrots, melon, and grapes.
-This will leave little room in your stomach for unhealthy foods such as appetizers and desserts.
+When making up your plate, fill up most of it with fresh fruits, salads, and fresh or roasted vegetables.
+This will leave little room in your stomach for unhealthier foods such as appetizers and desserts.

 Before you go out, fill up on healthy, filling foods.
 This way you won’t have much room left for the fattening, unhealthy options.

 Most people start their New Year’s Resolutions in – well – the new year.
 Challenge yourself to a pre-New Year’s Resolution of eating healthy before the new year even gets here.
 When you accomplish your goal, reward yourself with something non-food related.